 1. Before cutting the wire, measure the wire from the centre of the hole in the top swaged eye terminal.
 Mark the measurement WL carefully on the wire using a marker pen.
 (The WL measurement was calculated in "Table 1", (Chapter 2.3).
 Fig. 3.2.a 2.
 Put adhesive tape around the wire on both sides of the cutting mark to assist cutting.
-Carefully cut the wire using a hacksaw.
-Terminal part (or rigging screw) 3.
-Former Wedge Fig. 3.2.b Unscrew the socket, wedge and former from the terminal part (or Furlex rigging screw if to be used).
+3 .
+Terminal part (or rigging screw) Former Wedge Fig. 3.2.b Unscrew the socket, wedge and former from the terminal part (or Furlex rigging screw if to be used).
 4. Fig. 3.2.c Thread the socket onto the wire.
 5. Fig. 3.2.d